-At 6 Points Sci-Tech Academy East, we recognize the lifelong benefits of Jewish camp for children and their families.
-We also know that quality camping experiences can seem expensive for some, and try to the best of our abilities to help ease the expense.
+At 6 Points Sci-Tech Academy, we recognize the lifelong benefits of Jewish camp for children and their families.
+We also know that quality camping experiences can seem expensive for some and try to the best of our abilities to help ease the expense.
+We strongly encourage families who need financial assistance to apply for a financial aid scholarship!
 Please note the following about our financial aid:

-To apply for a need-based scholarship, please follow these steps:
+To apply for a need-based scholarship, follow these steps:

-- Determine what you are able to pay.
+- Determine what you can pay based on the full cost of camp.
 All families are expected to contribute to the cost of camp.

-- Apply for the One Happy Camper incentive grant if your child is a first-time camper.
+- Apply for the One Happy Camper grant if your child is eligible.

 - Apply to local sources for funding, such as synagogues, federations, and Jewish family services.

 - Ask family and friends.
-Grandparents are an especially great resource, and understand the importance of Jewish camp!
+Grandparents can be an especially great resource, and many understand the importance of Jewish camp!

-The first part of the 2022 Needs-Based Scholarship application is available immediately upon applying for camp and is available through your CampInTouch account.
-All applications must be submitted via CampInTouch.
+- Submit your 2023 Need-Based Scholarship Application!
+The first part of the 2023 Needs-Based Scholarship application is available immediately upon applying for camp and is available through your CampInTouch account in the “Forms and Documents” section.